Ranunculus adoneus: Morphology

 The flower has 5 greenish-yellow sepals that have white hairs on the lower surface.
 Petals are overlapping and curved-up towards the tip so the flower is cup-shaped.

 Receptacles bear 50–150 stigmas, which mature over several days.
 Photosynthetic achenes, the fruit that contains a seed, develop from the fertilized ovules.
 Seeds disperse mainly by gravity 3 to 5 weeks after fertilization.

 Heliotropism

 The flowers present heliotropism, a property that is often present in alpine and arctic plants.
-It allows the flowers to track the sun, warm up and attract insects In fact, when the flowers are not within 45° in line with the sun, and less insects visit the flower, the seed yield is much less.
+It allows the flowers to track the sun, warm up and attract insects When the flowers are not within 45° in line with the sun, and less insects visit the flower, the seed yield is much less.